 If you are interested in fishing on our reservoirs by boat, please visit Boating for Anglers and Fishing.
 For answers to frequently asked questions about angler boat tags, please visit Angler Boat Tag FAQs.

-Recreational boating (boating for non-anglers) is allowed on Cannonsville, Pepacton, Neversink and Schoharie Reservoirs.
-For the 2019 season, recreational boating is allowed from May 1 to October 31.
+Recreational boating (boating for non-anglers) is allowed on Cannonsville, Pepacton, Neversink and Schoharie Reservoirs during the summer.

 Recreational Boating Maps & Launch Sites